The Right to Remain a Student: How California School Policies Fail to Protect and Serve

 Are you Addressing the School Board or Superintendent?

 Under California law, you have the right to attend school board meetings and bring up issues of concern.
-However, districts often have policies that specifically govern when and how the public can participate in meetings.
+However, districts often have policies that specifically govern when and how members of the public can participate in meetings.
 A Parents' Guide to School Board Advocacy in California discusses the public's right to attend and participate in school board meetings and offers guidance for how to locate your district's policies on public participation.

-Are you Addressing your Local Community?
+Are You Addressing Your Local Community?

 Step Four: Follow Up